 2. Multi-location warehouse

-Multi-location warehouses help to spread the inventory, increasing operational and fulfillment capability.
-The perks of this arrangement include cutting down on shipping time, internal transfers to high-demand warehouses, moving products from overstocked warehouses, easy deliveries to remote locations, etc. The complex structure of multi-location warehouses requires equally efficient supervision of inventory movement and storage.
-So the WMS solutions come into play as it serves the following requirements.
+Multi-location warehouse management systems help spread the inventory, increasing operational and fulfillment capability.
+The perks of this arrangement include cutting down on shipping time, internal transfers to high-demand warehouses, moving products from overstock warehouses, easy deliveries to remote locations, etc. The complex structure of multi-location warehousing management requires equally efficient supervision of inventory movement and storage.
+So the WMS solutions come into play as they serve the following requirements:

 - Understand the patterns of different SKU requirements at different locations to maximize the utility of having a multi-location warehouse.